 They have a follow-up date in my profile so I’ll get a reminder to get my labs re-tested to see how things have improved (hopefully!).

 How much does it cost

 InsideTracker offers multiple plans, starting at $49 and going up to $589.
 I did the Ultimate test and included InnerAge.
 (Pssst!
 You can save 20% on your plan when you use this link with promo code AFOODIESTAYSFIT.)

 I asked my best friend, Anna, who is hardcore athlete and an M.D. (radiation oncologist), for her perspective on InsideTracker and any potential drawbacks to the service.
 While she noted it’s great that they have people with serious credentials behind the recommendations, there are some recommendations that don’t necessarily have robust clinical studies to back them up (e.g. Ashwanganda root).
 She also said that, ideally, people would talk to their doctor in person about their results and be their own advocate to review it in detail.
 InsideTracker does have a way for you to print your results so you can take it to your doctor.
 So, take your results to your doctor and advocate for your doctor to spend time with the results.
 Anna said to remember that YOU are your best advocate for your health, so make sure your questions are answered in a clear manner that you understand.

 She also noted that you can’t take one lab value in a vacuum, that you really have to look at trends over time.
 And that’s something InsideTracker encourages too!

 Bottom line: would I pay for this service?

-You can learn more about InsideTracker and get 25% off your plan!
+You can learn more about InsideTracker and get 25% off your plan here!